michel1991/ocp-java-11/db/md/preparedStatement/PREPARED_STATEMENT.md

 Using bind variables with a PreparedStatement produces code that is easier to read than one with a lot of String concatenation.
 Further, when used properly, a PreparedStatement prevents SQL injection.

+#### Identify correct statement(s) regarding the benefit of using PreparedStatement over Statement.
+* A. PreparedStatement offers better performance.
+If you are going to run a query only once, it may not offer better performance because it requires multiple trips to the database (one to get it pre compiled, and one to execute with the parameters) and also requires multiple method calls to set the parameters.
+* B. PreparedStatement offers better performance when the same query is to be run multiple times with different parameter values.
+* C. PreparedStatement supports multiple transactions.
+This option makes no sense.
+* D. PreparedStatement allows several additional SQL types such as BLOB and CLOB.
+PreparedStatement has specific methods for additional SQL column type such as setBlob(int parameterIndex, Blob x) and setClob(int parameterIndex, Clob x).
+Correct(B, D)